 To submit your application for Honors credits for a completed study abroad experience, click here.

 Application can be submitted for Honors credits for substantial experiential activities involving scholarship, skills acquisition and/or vocational discernment in which no academic credit hours are earned (***see Nonacademic Credit Work below for details).

 National Fellowship Applications

-The successful submission of a nationally competitive fellowship or scholarship, determined complete by the Associate Director for Fellowships and Scholarships, will be awarded 3 Honors credits.
-A student need not receive the fellowship or scholarship to receive the Honors credits.
+The successful submission of a nationally competitive fellowship or scholarship, determined complete by the Associate Director for Fellowships and Graduate Guidance, will be awarded 3 Honors credits.
+A student need not receive the fellowship or scholarship but must work with the Associate Director for Fellowships and Graduate Guidance to receive the Honors credits.

-Fellowships and scholarships available for Honors credit include, but are not limited to the Boren, Cambridge, Ford, Fulbright, Gates, Gilman, Hertz, James Madison, Marshall, Mitchell, Rhodes, Rotary, Truman, Udall , Woodrow Wilson, and Critical Language Scholarship.
+Fellowships and scholarships available for Honors credit include, but are not limited to the Boren, Gates-Cambridge, Ford, Fulbright, Hertz, James Madison, Marshall, Mitchell, Rhodes, Rotary, Truman, Udall , Woodrow Wilson, and Critical Language Scholarship.